lsst-sqre/sqr-006/index.rst

 Documentation repositories
 --------------------------

-Documentation exists in two strata:in the repositories of individual Stack packages, and in the product's doc repo.
+Documentation exists in two strata: in the repositories of individual Stack packages, and in the product's doc repo.

 The role of documentation embedded in packages is to document/teach the APIs and tasks that are maintained in that specific package.
 Co-locating documentation in the code's Git repository ensures that documentation is versioned in step with the code itself.